 - AML Compliance

-We advise all of our clients that they are required to comply with the provisions of the Proceeds of Crime Law and the Anti-Money Laundering Regulations.
+We advise all of our clients that they are required to comply with the provisions of the Proceeds of Crime Act and the Anti-Money Laundering Regulations.
 To do so includes adopting written policies and procedures (including as to KYC or due diligence, training of staff, record keeping etc) but, also, the appointment of certain officers such as a Money Laundering Reporting Officer, Deputy Money Laundering Reporting Officer and a Compliance Officer.

 Some thought should be given at the outset as to which of the AML procedures will be delegated to service providers and which persons will occupy the required offices.

 That way, there can be a segregation of the liabilities associated with the offering from the operation of the platform and the value being built up in it.
-The funds raised by the entity are then contributed to the operating entity following completion of the ICO.
+The funds raised by the entity are then contributed to the operating entity following completion of the STO.

 This publication is for general guidance and is not intended to be a substitute for specific legal advice.
 Advice should be sought about specific circumstances.